April-Xue/Programming-in-Scala/16-Working-with-Lists/16-Working-with-Lists.md

 Second, lists have a recursive structure (i.e., a linked list), whereas arrays are flat.

 ## 16.2 THE LIST TYPE
-lists are homogeneous: the elements of a list all have the same type.
+Lists are homogeneous: the elements of a list all have the same type.

 ```